History of the Los Angeles Dodgers: The 1980s: Fernandomania and the Bulldog

 The Dodgers hosted the 1980 All-Star Game at Dodger Stadium for the first time.
 The Opening Day starting pitcher for 1981 was a 20-year-old rookie from Mexico: Fernando Valenzuela.

 Pressed into service due to an injury to Jerry Reuss, Valenzuela pitched a shutout that day, and proceeded to win his first 8 decisions through mid-May.
 The youthful left-hander, speaking only Spanish but sporting a devastating screwball, became a sensation.
 "Fernandomania" gripped both Southern California, where huge crowds turned out to see him pitch, as well as in his home country of Mexico, where the number of radio stations that carried Dodger games increased that year from three stations to 17.
-Valenzuela became the only pitcher ever to be named Rookie of the Year and win the Cy Young Award in the same season.
-The Dodgers' torrid start assured them of a playoff berth in the strike-shortened split season.
+Valenzuela became the only pitcher to be named Rookie of the Year and win the Cy Young Award in the same season.
+The Dodgers' successful start assured them of a playoff berth in the strike-shortened split season.
 After defeating the Montreal Expos with the help of a ninth-inning two-out home run by Rick Monday in the fifth and deciding game of the National League Championship Series they proceeded to defeat the Yankees in the World Series in six games, with the World Series MVP award split three ways among Ron Cey, Pedro Guerrero and Steve Yeager.

 The Dodgers won NL West titles in 1983 and 1985, but lost in the NLCS both those years (to the Phillies and Cardinals, respectively).
 The 1985 NLCS was particularly memorable for Game 6, in which the Dodgers were protecting a 5–4 lead in the ninth inning, hoping to force a deciding seventh game.
 With two runners on and first base open, Lasorda elected not to walk Cards slugger Jack Clark, who proceeded to hit a home run off Tom Niedenfuer and send St. Louis to the World Series.

 After seven years of high strikeout totals, and a 21-win season in 1986, Valenzuela sat out for most of the 1988 season.
 Plagued by arm troubles that were widely blamed on his being overused by Lasorda, his effectiveness faded before he turned 30.
 The new anchor of the pitching staff was a right-hander named Orel Hershiser.
 He had been given the nickname "Bulldog" by Lasorda, more as a hopeful motivational tool than an objective description of his personality, but by 1988 he had matured into one of baseball's most effective pitchers.
 That year he won 23 games and the Cy Young Award, and broke Don Drysdale's major league record by tossing 59 consecutive scoreless innings, ending with a 10-inning shutout on his final start of the season.